List of Marvel Comics characters: G: Gamesmaster

-Fictional character biography
+Fictional character biography of Gamesmaster

-Gamesmaster is a mutant with the ability to have omnipathy.
+Gamesmaster is a mutant with a powerful form of telepathy that gives him a psychic connection to everyone on Earth.
 In his life before becoming the Gamesmaster, he led a regular life with a wife and child; however, years of omnipathic exposure to other people's minds drove him to a point where he eventually forgot his own real name.
 At some point, Gamesmaster was contacted by the immortal sorceress Selene, then the Black Queen of the Hellfire Club.
 Together, they organized the Upstarts, a competition for wealthy and powerful individuals with the sole purpose of killing mutants for points in a twisted game.
 He agreed only to provide a distraction from the constant chatter in his mind.
 By focusing on the ambitious and powerful thoughts of the Upstarts, Gamesmaster was able to drown out the rest of the world.

-In his capacity as the referee of the Upstarts' games, Gamesmaster oversaw the Upstarts' activities, which included confrontations with the team of adolescent mutants known as the Hellions and the team of superhuman mutant adventurers known as the X-Men.
+In his capacity as the referee of the Upstarts' games, Gamesmaster oversaw the Upstarts' activities, which included confrontations with the Hellions and the X-Men.
 After Selene was removed from the game by the Upstart Trevor Fitzroy, Gamesmaster continued to monitor the competition.
 After the Upstarts captured several former young members of the mutant trainee team, the New Mutants, and took them to Gamesmaster's base in the Swiss Alps, their teammates in X-Force and the New Warriors attempted to rescue them.
-Gamesmaster would have defeated them if it were not for the intervention of Paige Guthrie, the mutant sister of X-Force's Cannonball, who argued that a greater game would be to compete with Professor X, the telepathic founder of the X-Men, and others like him who hoped to find and guide the next generation of mutants.
-Gamesmaster agreed and disbanded the Upstarts after allowing the heroes to leave.
+Gamesmaster would have defeated them if it were not for the intervention of Paige Guthrie, the mutant sister of Cannonball, who argued that a greater game would be to compete with Professor X, the telepathic founder of the X-Men, and others like him who hoped to find and guide the next generation of mutants.
+Gamesmaster agrees and disbands the Upstarts after allowing the heroes to leave.